supro200/cisco-sdwan-query-tool/README.md

 python sdnetsql.py -q "select * from bfd_sessions where state = up" -u usera -c customera --html
 ```
 This query will return all active BFD sessions from all devices.
-The might be too many fields returned, so modify the query, include only interesting fields:
+There might be too many fields returned, so modify the query, include only interesting fields:
 ```
 python sdnetsql.py -q "select src-ip,dst-ip,color,state from bfd_sessions" -u usera -c customera --html
 ```